alexei-ozerov/klv/README.md

 ### Installation

-#### Linux

-Navigate to the _Release_ section and pick the Linux release archive.
-It will contain a binary you can run from the command line.
-Add it to your path to be able to execute it anywhere from your terminal.

-#### MacOS

-Navigate to the _Release_ section and pick the Darwin release archive.
-It will contain a binary you can run from the command line.
-Add it to your path to be able to execute it anywhere from your terminal.

-#### Windows
+The application has builds to run on Linux, MacOS (Darwin), and Windows.

-Navigate to the _Release_ section and pick the Windows release archive.
+Navigate to the _Release_ section and pick the appropriate release archive.
 It will contain a binary you can run from the command line.
 Add it to your path to be able to execute it anywhere from your terminal.

 ## Usage Instructions